lmlylove21/datawarehouseproject/README.md

-# Data Warehouse & Analytics Project
+## Data Warehouse & Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository!
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Welcome to the **Data Warehouse and Analytics Project** repository!🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project highlights industry best practices in data engineering and analytics.

 -----